ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 ### graph command.

 - Go to the terminal and run `terraform graph`.
 It creates a visual graph of Terraform resources.
-The output of "terraform graph" command is in the DOT format, which can easily be converted to an image by making use of dot provided by GraphViz.
+The output of the "terraform graph" command is in the DOT format, which can easily be converted to an image by making use of the dot provided by GraphViz.

-- Copy the output and paste it to the `https://dreampuf.github.io/GraphvizOnline`.
+- Copy the output and paste it into the `https://dreampuf.github.io/GraphvizOnline`.
 Then display it.
-If you want to display this output in your local, you can download graphviz (`sudo yum install graphviz`) and take a `graph.svg` with the command `terraform graph | dot -Tsvg > graph.svg`.
+If you want to display this output locally, you can download Graphviz (`sudo yum install graphviz`) and take a `graph.svg` with the command `terraform graph | dot -Tsvg > graph.svg`.

 ```bash
 terraform graph